NickDarvey/Flaneur/README.md

 ### TODO: Launching
 1. Make the _Flanuer URL_ variable work out-of-the-box.

-   Create a new [source code-only](https://medium.com/@attilah/source-code-only-nuget-packages-8f34a8fb4738) project, Flaneur.Launching, that makes he_Flaneur URL_ variable available at build time via an environment variable.
+   Create a new [source code-only](https://medium.com/@attilah/source-code-only-nuget-packages-8f34a8fb4738) project, Flaneur.Launching, that makes the _Flaneur URL_ variable available at build time via an environment variable.
+(See also whatever `fable.core\4.0.0\contentFiles\any\netstandard2.0\RELEASE_NOTES.md` is doing to add itself, maybe it doesn't need to be a new project.)

 1. Rebuild the host project if a file in `FlaneurWorkingDirectory` has changed.